rgzr/sshtun/README.md

 sshtun is a Go package that provides a SSH tunnel with port forwarding supporting both password and key auth methods.

-By default it reads the default linux ssh private key location `$HOME/.ssh/id_rsa`.
+By default it reads the default linux ssh private key location `$HOME/.ssh/id_rsa`, but other key can be specified.

 ## Installation